Inedo/inedo-docs/ProGet/feeds/other-types.md

 ### Vagrant: very limited demand

 We've had three feature requests for Vagrant over the years, but they were fairly  casual inquiries and we didn't get any more info from those users.
 Our general feeling is that Vagrant is kind of on the outs, and containers are probably going to replace it.
 Hard to say.
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

+### Chef Cookbooks: very limited demand

+We've had one request for Chef cookbooks (with connectors to the Chef Supermarket) to date, but we know nothing about the underlying format.
+Interested?
+Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

 ### CocoaPods: no actual interest